 At first we were interested to get two dwarf trees.
 One is the oldest variety, Malus domestica 'Benoni'.
 Another one is the old and popular variety, Malus domestica 'James Grieve'.
 However, when we read the labels hung on the trees; we realised that 'Benoni' is a great fertilising partner for quite a numbers of apple trees; including 'James Grieve'.

-But it needed to be fertilised by Cox's Orange Pippin; or Discovery or Golden Delicious' or Roda Mantet; which we would not know which one is the best.
+However, it needed to be fertilised by Cox's Orange Pippin; or Discovery or Golden Delicious' or Roda Mantet; which we would not know which one is the best.

 Once you bought the shrub or bush trees; it is necessary to set the trees immediately into the ground; to avoid roots turning dry.
 If the roots appeared as dried; you have to soak them in water for one day; before you set them in the soil.